scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 .. class:: abstract

    MDAnalysis_ is an object-oriented Python library to analyze trajectories from molecular dynamics (MD) simulations in many popular formats.
-   With the development of highly optimized molecular dynamics software (MD) packages on HPC resources, the size of simulation trajectories is growing to many  terabytes in size.
+   With the development of highly optimized molecular dynamics software (MD) packages on HPC resources, the size of simulation trajectories is growing to up to many terabytes in size.
-   Thus efficient analysis of MD simulations becomes a challenge for MDAnalysis, which does not yet provide a standard interface for parallel analysis.
+   However efficient usage of multicore architecture is a challenge for MDAnalysis, which does not yet provide a standard interface for parallel analysis.
-   To address the challenge, we developed PMDA_, a Python library that provides parallel analysis algorithms based on MDAnalysis.
+   To address the challenge, we developed PMDA_, a Python library that builds upon MDAnalysis to provide parallel analysis algorithms.
    PMDA parallelizes common analysis algorithms in MDAnalysis through a task-based approach with the Dask_ library.
    We implement a simple split-apply-combine scheme for parallel trajectory analysis.
-   The trajectory is split into blocks and analysis is performed separately and in parallel on each block ("apply").
-   The results from each block are gathered and combined.
+   The trajectory is split into blocks, analysis is performed separately and in parallel on each block ("apply"), then results from each block are gathered and combined.
    PMDA allows one to perform parallel trajectory analysis with pre-defined analysis tasks.
    In addition, it provides a common interface that makes it easy to create user-defined parallel analysis modules.
    PMDA supports all schedulers in Dask, and one can run analysis in a distributed fashion on HPC or ad-hoc clusters or on a single machine.